lbatalha/pastething/README.md

 ### Example gunicorn config file

-Only the post-fork hook is defined in the cpy.pt config file, the service specific configs are defined in the systemd service file above
+Only the post-fork hook is defined in the cpy.pt config file, the service specific configs are defined in the systemd service file above.
 This will monkeypatch psycopg every time a new worker is forked.
 ```
 from psycogreen.gevent import patch_psycopg